 - Improvements to the porches at St. Joseph Street and Heritage Park.

-The entire new roadway of Convention Center Boulevard, from Poydras to Henderson Streets has reopened.
+The entire new roadway of Convention Center Boulevard, from Poydras to Henderson Streets, has reopened.
 The improved boulevard features one lane in each direction with a cobblestone safety strip dividing the two lanes.
-With the completion of the improved city side of Convention Center Boulevard, crews are continuing work constructing the 7.5-acre public park that runs the length of the building.
+With the completion of the improved city side of Convention Center Boulevard, crews are continuing work on the 7.5-acre public park that runs the length of the building.

-The Linear Park project is currently 84% complete with an estimated completion date of November 2020.
-View more details about the project here.
+The Linear Park project has an estimated completion date of November 2020.
+View more details about the project here